 Green Tea comes from the plant Camellia sinensis, native to China.
 Green tea is rich in polyphenols, with Epigallocatechin gallate [ECGC) being the most abundant polyphenol.
 Green Rooibos Tea comes from the plant Aspalathus linearis, native to South Africa.
 Strictly speaking, rooibos is a tisane or herbal tea, which, like green tea, is rich in polyphenols, particularly Aspalathin, the main polyphenol responsible for its antioxidant potential.

-Backed by science from the Nelson Mandela Institute, British skincare brand, MAYSAMA, formulate with pharmaceutical grade green rooibos extract for its superior antioxidant capacity.
-Research studies show that MAYSAMA’s green rooibos extract has comparable antioxidant capacity to high grade green tea.
+Backed by science from the Nelson Mandela Institute, British skincare brand MAYSAMA formulate with pharmaceutical grade green rooibos extract for its superior antioxidant capacity.
+Research studies show that MAYSAMA’s green rooibos extract has a comparable antioxidant capacity to high grade green tea.
 Like green tea, green rooibos acts as a free radical scavenger and increases cell survival rate.
-Perhaps not surprisingly then, MAYSAMA Green Rooibos Pressed Serum is also proving popular for use with LED Light Therapy.
+Perhaps, not surprisingly then MAYSAMA Green Rooibos Pressed Serum is also proving popular for use with LED Light Therapy.